sp4cerat/Fast-Quadric-Mesh-Simplification/README.md

 **OSX and Linux Version + Command Line Tool added**

-[Chris Rorden](https://github.com/neurolabusc) created a command line version and provided binaries for OSX and Linux.
+Thanks to [Chris Rorden](https://github.com/neurolabusc) for creating a command line version and providing binaries for OSX and Linux.

 **Pascal Version**